broadinstitute/ega_submissions/README.md

 ---

-Once you have the new tag, update the tag in all the WDL files where there is a docker image in the runtime attributes.
+Once you have the new tag, update the tag in ALL the WDL files where there is a docker image in the runtime attributes.
 The part you'll want to replace is everything after the `:`.
+An example of a runtime attribute that would need to be changed is [here](https://github.com/broadinstitute/ega_submissions/blob/267576b44a21f5f390f9ab3fc823af28e038f97a/workflows/EGAFileTransfer/EGAFileTransfer.wdl#L37-L42).

 So for example, this old tag would get changed in the following manner to the new tag:
 ```
 OLD: us-east1-docker.pkg.dev/sc-ega-submissions/ega-submission-scripts/python-scripts:0.0.1-1708546220
 NEW: us-east1-docker.pkg.dev/sc-ega-submissions/ega-submission-scripts/python-scripts:0.0.1-1709154068
 ```
-Once you've made this change, push the changed to the GitHub repository.
+Once you've made this change, push the changes to the GitHub repository.
 See [Workflow Updates](#workflow-updates) for how to implement changes in WDL files.

 ### Workflow Updates
 Making any changes inside the workflows directory (i.e. to any WDL files) is straightforward.
 Simply push your changes to the GitHub repository.
 Since we are using GitHub Apps, these changes will be automatically loaded into Terra.
 If you'd like to test a feature branch, select your feature branch when running the workflow in Terra (see screenshot below).
 Alternatively, if you've merged your changes into `main`, ensure that `main` is selected as the branch (this should be the default branch).